 At midnight Thursday, the United States officially entered into a trade war with China.
 The US slapped a 25% tariff on more than 800 Chinese products, with an estimated cost of $34 billion.
 China immediately responded with a series of tariffs of its own, insisting that President Donald Trump had started “the biggest trade war in economic history.”
 Trump has promised to impose $16 billion in further China tariffs later this summer and has openly speculated about tariffs totaling hundreds of millions of dollars before all is said and done.

-What's the theory behind Trump's case?
-And what's the history of starting just these sort of "trade wars" (in Trump's words)?
-I reached out to Patrick Gillespie, an economics reporter for CNNMoney, to get some answers.
+What’s the theory behind Trump’s case?
+And what’s the history of starting just these sort of trade wars?
+A few months back I reached out to Patrick Gillespie, an economics reporter for CNNMoney, to get some answers.

 Our conversation, conducted via email and lightly edited for context, is below.

-Cillizza: Let's start with Trump's tweet this morning that "trade wars are good, and easy to win."
+Cillizza: Let’s start with Trump’s tweet that “trade wars are good, and easy to win.”
 How much basis in fact is there for that claim?

 The result: US imports fell 40% in the two years after Smoot-Hawley.
 Banks shuttered.
 Unemployment shot up.
 Surely, there were a litany of factors at play.
 But economists widely agree Smoot-Hawley made the Great Depression much worse than otherwise.